fortuna/ESPHomeWorkshop/step-1/INSTRUCTIONS.md

 1. In the *Pick Server Port* dialog, select **USB JTAG/serial debug unit**. this will start the firmware build and install it on your device.
   - If the device doesn't show up, your USB cable may be power-only (no data).
   - People have had issues with permissions on Linux.
-Your user may have to be in the right group to see the serial devices.
-A possible workaround may be running the dashboard with `sudo`.
+Your user may have to be in the right group to see the serial devices:

+    ```sh
+    sudo usermod -a -G dialout $USER
+    ```
+    Otherwise a possible workaround
+    may be running the dashboard with `sudo`.

 This will generate the firmware, flash the device, start it and stream the logs.